More than four million borrowers have defaulted on student loans, but if they’re hoping bankruptcy will bail them out, they better have a Plan B.

 Student loan bankruptcy laws are tilted heavily in favor of the lender.
 There are strict guidelines as to whether your student loans can be erased and they apply to any loan specifically granted for education expenses, including both private and public student loans.
 They apply to student borrowers as well as parents borrowing loans to pay for their children’s education.

-If you want to pursue bankruptcy for you student loan debt, the first step would be to find a consumer law or bankruptcy attorney.
+If you want to pursue bankruptcy for you student loan debt, the first step would be to find a a reputable bankruptcy attorney.
 One of the reasons so few student loan bankruptcy cases are successful is because more than 50% are filed by the borrower, who has no legal training or understanding of the court system.
 According to Austin, probably another 40% or more are pro bono cases, meaning the lawyer is donating his time for free.

 Either way, the odds are stacked against the borrower right from the start.